shreyas253/speech_regression/README.md

 ------------
 The following is forms example code with random data for that performs trains regression models using Standard GMMs, Bayesian GMMs and feed-forward DNNs and models adaptation for the paper:

-Shreyas Seshadri, Lauri Juvela, Okko R√§s√§nen and Paavo Alku: "Speaking Style Conversion from Normal to Lombard Speech using Vocoder Features and Parallel Learning", submitted to IEEE TSALP.
+Shreyas Seshadri, Lauri Juvela, Okko Räsänen and Paavo Alku: "Speaking Style Conversion from Normal to Lombard Speech using Vocoder Features and Parallel Learning", submitted to IEEE TSALP.

 Please download the [Voicebox]( http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html) and [GMMbayes]( http://www.it.lut.fi/project/gmmbayes/downloads/src/gmmbayestb/) toolboxes and to the ./Mapping/SGMM/ folder